Conflicts between Apostles

 The reality is that Paul, in common with the disciples, believed Jesus was the Jewish messiah, a man appointed by God.

 The debate between Paul and the disciples revolved around observation of Jewish law, and especially circumcision.
-Judaism held a big appeal to Romans; it was an ancient religion, and they loved that sort f thing.
+Judaism held a big appeal to Romans; it was an ancient religion, and they loved that sort of thing.
 But circumcision was just a step to far.
-Christianity offer Judaism Lite.
+Christianity offers Judaism Lite.
 All that mystical history, but you keep your foreskin!
-Or at least, that was Paul's view.
+Or at least, that was how Paul was selling it.

 The disciples, and especially James, took a more Jewish view.
 Jesus observed the law, so naturally his followers should too.